mobilepadawan/Toastit-JS/README.md

 ```

 ### JS configuration
-2. Add at the top of your JS coding file the `import` statement for JS module files. 🔝
+2. Add to the top of your JS main file the `import` statement to import the Toast-It JS file. 🔝

 ```javascript
 import ToastIt from "../path/to/js/library/toastitv1.0-min.js";